ballerina-platform/ballerina-dev-website/learn/references/java-interoperability/ballerina-ffi.md

 ## Instantiating Java Classes
 Let's look at how you can create Java objects in a Ballerina program.
 The `@java:Constructor` annotation instructs the compiler to link a Ballerina function with a Java constructor.

 The `ArrayDeque` class in the `java.util` package has a default constructor.
 The following Ballerina code creates a new `ArrayDeque` object.
 As you can see, the `newArrayDeque` function is linked with the default constructor.
-This function returns a handle value and it refers to the constructed `ArrayDeque` instance.
+This function returns a handle value and refers to the constructed `ArrayDeque` instance.

 ```ballerina
 import ballerina/jballerina.java;